astropy/SPISEA/docs/make_isochrone.rst

     reddening law have changed, the original file will be overwritten by the new isochrone.

-    *To avoid files from being unintentially overwritten, we recommend that users specify different iso_dir paths when making isochrones with different evolution models, atmosphere models, or reddening laws.*
+    *To avoid files from being unintentionally overwritten, we recommend that users specify different iso_dir paths when making isochrones with different evolution models, atmosphere models, or reddening laws.*

+* For external evolution models (i.e. COSMIC), you should use IsochronePhotExternalEvolution instead of IsochronePhot.
+This is because those evolution models do not have isochrones but instead evolve the stars externally.
+The first time you run a new AKs, metallicity, or distance, this will take ~10-20 mins because it is creating a new atmosphere grid.
+This table is saved in the specified iso_dir, under the filename atm_<aks>_<dist>_<z>.fits.

 Base Isochrone Class
 ----------------------------